 |

+1. The social role of a book: book studies vs. literary science or history of literature.
 2. A book for the whole nation: Anderson?s ?imagined community? and the Czech national awakening in the 1st half of 19th century; the ossianic ?ancient Czech manuscripts?.
 3. The case of Karel Hynek Macha: from obscure self-publishing to the romantic national poet.
 4. Nemcova?s Babicka (Grandmother) as a symbol of bygone times (that never were?).
 5. Jaroslav Hašek: The Good Soldier Švejk.
 The uses of ?Švejk?.
 6. Orbis publishing house: inter-war culture diplomacy.
 Books as propaganda.
 7. Julius Fucik: Notes from the Gallows.
 The creation of myths and legends during Communism.
 8. The Purge: attempts at directive management of literary life and reading (1930s-1950s).
 9. Book in exile and the cultural suicide of Communist Czechoslovakia.
 10. The secret life of books: antiquaries, Book Thursdays, samizdat, private networks.
 11. 1990s: return of the commercial book and mass-market paperback.
 12. The future of the book: research of contemporary reading patterns.

 |